-A Unit member shall be afforded the discretion of reporting to court when subpoenaed or remaining on-call.
-If electing to appear in court, the employee must notify his/her supervisor as soon as practical prior to the scheduled court appearance.
-An employee who decides to remain on-call must be able to appear in court not more than one hour after being notified of the required court appearance time.
-Appearing in court more than an hour after having been notified will void the employee's right to on-call compensation.
-An employee need not remain at home but must be available for telephonic notification where the supervisor knows the employee is reachable.
+If the employee is on call, it is the employee's responsibility to notify the person designated by the employee's supervisor of how the employee can be reached.
+An employee must be able to appear in court not more than one hour after being notified of their required court appearance time.
+An employee need not remain at home but must be available for telephonic notification at a location where the employee's supervisor knows the employee can be reached.

-- 1. An off-duty employee shall receive a minimum of four hours overtime compensation for any court day he/she is subpoenaed to be on call or required to appear. - 2.
-An off-duty employee shall receive hour-for-hour overtime compensation for each additional hour of actual attendance in excess of the four-hour minimum provided for in Paragraph A.1. above, with the exception that no compensation will be given for the initial 60 minutes of a noontime recess. - 3.
-An employee shall not receive court on-call overtime compensation and hour-for-hour overtime compensation for the same time period. - B. Multiple Cases
+- 2. An off-duty employee shall receive a minimum of four hours overtime compensation for any court day the employee is subpoenaed to be on call or required to appear. - 3.
+An off-duty employee shall receive hour-for-hour overtime compensation for each additional hour of actual attendance in excess of the four-hour minimum provided for in Paragraph A.1. above, with the exception that no compensation will be given for the initial 60 minutes of a noontime recess. - 4.
+An employee shall not receive court on-call overtime compensation and hour-for-hour overtime compensation for the same time period.

+B. Multiple Cases

 An off-duty employee who receives morning and afternoon subpoenas for separate cases on a court day shall receive overtime compensation per A.1. above for each case for a total of eight hours.
-In addition, he/she shall receive hour-for-hour overtime compensation for each additional hour of actual court attendance in excess of four hours.
+In addition, the employee shall receive hour-for-hour overtime compensation for each additional hour of actual court attendance in excess of four hours.

-- C. Exceptions to the Four Hour Minimum - 1.
-Court appearances or on-call status commencing four hours or less before the employee's regularly assigned shift begins: compensation will be for the actual time between the commencement of the court appearance or on-call and the beginning of the employee's assigned shift with the same noon recess provisions in A.2. above. - 2.
+C. Exceptions to the Four Hour Minimum

+- 1. Court appearances or on-call status commencing four hours or less before the employee's regularly assigned shift begins: compensation will be for the actual time between the commencement of the court appearance or on-call and the beginning of the employee's assigned shift with the same noon recess provisions in A.2. above. - 2.
 Court appearances commencing four hours or less during or after the employee's regularly assigned shift ends: compensation will be for the actual time between the end of the employee's assigned shift and the termination of the court appearance with the same noon recess provisions in A.2. above. - 3.
 Compensation for on-call status shall not exceed four hours.